Chapter Ten: The General's House and Plots to Save Dr. T's Reputation

 Then he launched into a written description of features in each room.
 For the Senate chamber, he wrote: "I propose that the columns be executed in the ancient Ionic order with the volutes curved in the middle over the column and with an astragal below the volutes to form a neck to the column: the shaft of the column plain - the entablature full but plain and without modillions."
 That's not exactly from Chambers who described Ionic columns with "angular volutes with an astragal and fillet below the volute."
 Chambers at least provided a glossary.
 A volute is a scroll.
 An astragal is "a small moulding whose profile is semi-circular."
 Thornton wished marble for the columns but accepted substitutes.
 He thought one of the walls of the library, which was to be the House's temporary chamber, "ought to be taken down."
 He explained how timbers could be supported in another way and where to form an arch to create a "lighted closet," but he offered no drawings.
 He noted times when the board had asked Hoban for drawings, and suggested that doing drawings had always been Hoban's job.
 On April 18, Thornton's colleagues asked Hoban to make the necessary drawings "as conveniently you can."(18)

 Not surprisingly, Harris interprets the exchange as a complete victory for Thornton.
 He claims that “the following day they forwarded to Hoban a copy of this response by WT, directing the superintendent to prepare drawings for the board’s examination.
 The correctness of these exchanges would seem to reflect the uncertainty of Hoban’s position at that time, charges of negligence against him having been taken up by the board.”
+However, “as conveniently as you can” is not the language of “correctness.”
+Thornton completely failed in his effort to get Hoban “out of the way.”

-In the continuing correspondence between the General and Thornton, Hoban and the Capitol were never mentioned.
-Thornton’s friendship with the General was glory in itself and he would not endanger it by once again doing something that might delay completion of the Capitol.
-As for their on-going project, the General continued to school Thornton.
+The General continued to school Thornton.
 He reminded him to get the contractors to paint sashes before installing them, instructed him on the proper mixture of sand in the paint for the walls and lectured him on plaster of Paris.
 After that last lesson, Thornton referred Washington to a pamphlet on the subject written by a Pennsylvania judge.
 While president, the General had asked the judge to do the research and write the pamphlet.(20)

-Thornton tried to school the General after he asked for his opinion on what the rent should be for the houses.
+Thornton tried to school the General after he asked Thornton for his opinion on what the rent should be for the houses.
 In his reply, Thornton discussed the issue at length, concluded that 10% of the cost of construction would be fair, but he had a better idea: "...preserve them unrented, and keep them for sale, fixing a price on them together or separately; and I have no Doubt you could sell them for nine or ten thousand Dollars each, and if you were inclined to lay out the proceeds again in building other Houses this might be repeated to your Advantage, without any trouble, with perfect safety from risk, and to the great improvement of the City."
 In reply, other than thanking him "for the information, and sentiments," the General didn't react to Thornton's suggestion that in the waning years of his illustrious life, he become a real estate developer.
 Then Thornton drove away a boarding house manager who back in September 1798 had expressed an interest in renting the houses.
 Because the prospective renter wanted to build back buildings, Thornton wrote to the General that he “refused to name any price.”
 The General was probably not amused.
 In October, he decided to sell the houses rather than rent them, but not to finance more construction.(21)

 Thornton tried to shine in other ways, and sometimes in ways not quite believable.
 In late May 1799, Thomas Boyleston Adams, the First Family's third son, toured the city.
 In a June 9, 1799, letter to his mother, that was mostly a favorable report on the city's site and prospects, Thomas painted a dismissive portrait of Thornton redeemed by the doctor's bragging.
 He was "a democratic, philanthropic, universal benevolence kind of a man—a mere child in politics, and having for exclusive merit a pretty taste in drawing—He makes all the plans of all the public buildings, consisting of two, and a third going up."